Alfresco/docs-alfresco/content-accelerator/latest/using/index.md

 * Execute the power promote action by inputting the credentials of the user that has selected this action.

-* Notice after the action has completed the version label should be the next major version (EX: 0.1 -\&gt; 1.0) and the status is now Approved.
+* Notice after the action has completed the version label should be the next major version (e.g. 0.1 -\&gt; 1.0) and the status is now Approved.

 ![Img Txt]({% link content-accelerator/images/aca-working-with-queries-insert.png %})_fcc56e57fb22cc4.png)